emPeeGee/yakka/docs/architecture.md

     └── utils.tsx

 ### Explanation
+`assets`: This folder contains all the static files such as images, fonts, etc.

 `ui`: This folder contains all the UI components and the theme configuration.
 We provide minimal components with a basic obytes theme.
 You can add your own components and theme configuration here.

 `core`: This folder contains the core files, such as authentication, localization, storage, and more.
 It can be shared with other projects.
 That’s why we are only including modules that have nothing to do with project logic.
 This approach helps us share code between projects and also update the starter with new features.